• Locarno Film Festival

 About the Director

-Natalia Cabral (Santo Domingo, Dominican Republic) and Oriol Estrada (Capellades, Catalonia, Spain) are award-winning filmmakers whose work live on the borderlines of fiction and nonfiction.
-Graduates of the prestigious EICT V Cuban Film School, Natalia and Oriol founded Faula Films in 2012 in order to provide a creative platform for the development and co-production of independent filmmaking in the Caribbean.
+Natalia Cabral (Santo Domingo, Dominican Republic) and Oriol Estrada (Capellades, Catalonia, Spain) are award-winning filmmakers.
+Their work lives on the borderlines of fiction and nonfiction.
+Natalia and Oriol graduated from the prestigious EICT V Cuban Film School.
+In 2012, they founded Faula Films to provide a creative platform for the development and co-production of independent filmmaking in the Caribbean.

-Their debut documentary feature film You and Me (2014) premiered at Visions du Réel and won several awards at Cartagena IFF, Trinidad & Tobago IFF, Havana IFF, Márgenes, Austin and Santo Domingo, among others.
-Their second documentary film Site of Sites (2016), supported by DOCTV Latinoamérica, premiered at IDFA – International Documentary Film Festival Amsterdam.
-The film was presented in the US at the Neighboring Scenes Showcase of the Film Society of Lincoln Center, was official selection at Biarritz, Cartagena and Lima, and was listed as one of the 25 best Latin American films of 2017 by Cinema Tropical.
+Their debut documentary film, You and Me (2014), premiered at Visions du Réel.
+It won several awards at Cartagena, Trinidad & Tobago, Havana, Márgenes, Austin, and Santo Domingo Film Festivals.
+Their second documentary film, Site of Sites (2016), received the support of DOCTV Latinoamérica.
+The film premiered at IDFA and screened at the Film Society of Lincoln Center.
+It was an official selection at Biarritz, Cartagena, and Lima film festivals.
+The film was listed as one of the 25 best Latin American films of 2017 by Cinema Tropical.

-Miriam Miente is considered among the most notable films of Latin American cinema and is particularly outstanding within the showcase of Dominican Republic cinema, winning in 2020 the award for Best Film at the ADOCINE Awards of the Dominican film industry and the ADOPRESCI critics awards.
+Miriam Lies is considered among the most notable films of Latin American cinema.
+It is particularly outstanding within the showcase of Dominican Republic cinema.
+It won Best Film at the ADOCINE Awards and the ADOPRESCI Critics’ Award.

-A Film About Couples (2021) is their latest work.
-The film was screened at the Locarno, Rome, Miami, Hamburg and Cartagena International Film Festivals.
-It won the best film award from the Syndicat Français de la Critique de Cinéma, and a special mention from the jury at the Biarritz Latin American Film Festival.
-It also won three awards at the Gijón International Film Festival, including Best Spanish Film and Best Director.
+A Film About Couples (2021) screened at the Locarno, Rome, Miami, Hamburg, and Cartagena International Film Festivals.
+It won the best film award from the Syndicat Français de la Critique de Cinéma.
+It also received a special mention from the jury at the Biarritz Latin American Film Festival.
+Other awards include the Best Spanish Film and Best Director at the Gijón International Film Festival.

 Notes on Film